Course: Biochemistry, 1977 and Medicine 1980

 Alan can help students who are interested in the health sector and a pharmaceutical career.

 Professor Alan Boyd began his 30 years’ pharmaceutical career with Glaxo Group Research Ltd. From 1988 he led ICI’s cardiovascular medical research team, later assuming the role of Director of Clinical and Medical Affairs at ICI Pharma, Canada.
-In 1999, after four years as Head of Medical Research for Zeneca Pharmaceuticals, he became Director of Research and Development for Ark Therapeutics Ltd where he was responsible for delivering the majority of key development milestones that have shaped the company.
-In particular, he led the development of their gene based medicines portfolio.
+In 1999, after four years as Head of Medical Research for Zeneca Pharmaceuticals, he became Director of Research and Development for Ark Therapeutics Ltd where he was responsible for the development of their gene based medicines portfolio.

 In April 2005, he left to set up Boyd Consultants.
-The focus of which is to aid and support early stage life-science based companies of the sort of which Ark had its origins.
-His clients now include many companies in Europe, North America and Japan who are devoted to the development of medical drug products, devices and in vitro devices.
+The focus of which is to aid and support early stage life-science based companies and academic groups at universities turn their research ideas into medicinal products.
+His clients are located in Europe, North America and Japan who are devoted to the development of medical drug products, devices and in vitro devices.

 In November 2009 he was appointed an Honorary Professor at the College of Medical and Dental Sciences at the University of Birmingham Medical School, in recognition of his expertise in medicines development.
-In October 2014, he was elected as a fellow of the Royal Society of Biology.
+In October 2014, he was elected as a fellow of the Royal Society of Biology and in April 2018 he was elected as a Fellow of the Royal College of Physicians, London.

 To seek Alan's support, apply now to the Alumni Leadership Mentoring programme.